LeeAdcock/edgeable/README.md

 - `detach(destination=None, directed=False)` - Detach the current node from the destination node, removing any connecting edge.
 If no destination is provided, all attached nodes are detached.
 If `directed` is set to `True`, then the edge is only removed in the current direction, any edge in the other directions is untouched.
 The method returns a boolean indicating if any edges were removed.
 - `get_edges(criteria=lambda edge: True)` - Retrieve a list of `GraphEdge` instances from the database.
 If the optional criteria is not provided, all edges for the node are returned, otherwise the criteria function is used to return only matching edges.
 - `get_edge(destination)` - Retrieve the edge that leads from the current node to the provided destination node.
+- `has_edge(destination)` - Returns a boolean indicating whether there is an edge from the current node to the destination node.

 ##### Properties
 - `set_property(key, value)` - Set a property on the node with the provided key and value.